 Imperative sentences express a command to do something, make a request, provide instructions or advice.
 They can be affirmative or negative, but they do not contain a subject as the reader understands that the action is directed to them.

 Imperative sentences can and with a period or an exclamation mark, depending on the urgency of the thought.
-For example:
+For example, here are some simple phrases in the imperative form:

 - Talk louder, please.